MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

 ## Class KustoIngestionProperties

-KustoIngestionProperties class contains basic ingestion properties for fine control over the ingestion process and the way Kusto engine will hanfle it.
+KustoIngestionProperties class contains basic ingestion properties for fine control over the ingestion process and the way Kusto engine will handle it.

 |Property   |Meaning    |
 |-----------|-----------|